fourscoreandmore/fourscoreandmore.org/species/index.md

 ### Individual figures (5, 6, 11, ..., 204)

 We also provide each figure in a separate files.
-These can be downloaded or viewed and engaged with directly online.
+These can be downloaded or viewed and engaged with directly online via the Verovio Humdrum Viewer (VHV).
 Again, the best way to explore this collection and make choices, is via the html summaries:
 1. part I: [html](./I/search.html),